complexrobotworks/roblog/Serve a static site in an S3 bucket/README.md

 3. Set up static web hosting on both buckets, using the www one as a redirect to your main content bucket.
 4. Disabled the block public access setting on both buckets.
 5. Configured both buckets with an open-ended, anonymous public access read policy.
-6. Configured Route53 DNS A records to point to the alias S3 website endpoints for the buckets.
+6. Configured Route 53 DNS A records to point to the alias S3 website endpoints for the buckets.

 ## Important notes and limitations